Bothwell Street BioLink

 Objectives

 The Bothwell St BioLink project aims to create a new biodiverse planting down the Bothwell St median which will support local flora and fauna and improve pedestrian amenity and enjoyment of this valuable pocket of public open space.
-A clear path down the median will be created with safe entry and exit points to and from neighbouring streets and footpaths.
+A clear path down the median remains, with safe entry and exit points to and from neighbouring streets and footpaths.

 If you have any questions regarding this project, please email openspace@portphillip.vic.gov.au.